-- 1. Click Networks (\checkmark) tile on the Instant On home page.
-The Networks page is displayed. - 2.
-Click the () arrow next to the employee or guest network and click on Network Access tab. - 3.
+- 1. Tap Networks () tile on the Instant On home page and select an employee or guest network from the list.
+The network details page is displayed. - 2.
+Under More options, tap Network access.
+The Network Access screen is displayed. - 3.
 Configure one of the of the following settings on your network: - Unrestricted access (default)-This is the default setting for Employee networks.
 This option allows users to access any destination available to the network. - Restricted access-This is the default setting for Guest networks.
 This option restricts users to access only the internet and prevents them from accessing internal network resources.
-To allow the users to access specific network resources, enter the Resource IP address in the list of IP addresses and click +.
+To allow the users to access specific network resources, enter the IP address in the list of IP addresses and tap +.